konsumer/phonegap-pebble/README.md

 # PebbleKit

+## WARNING: Pebble is dead.
+This project won't be super-useful.

 This plugin provides a cordova plugin interface for [PebbleKit](https://github.com/pebble/pebblekit)

 It's not all complete, but I'm working on it.